htrajan/ht-drawsteel/Bestiary/Dwarf Lurer.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 4 damage
+- ★ 12-16: 4 damage

-Effect: The target can't use triggered actions until the start of the next round.
+**Effect:** The target can't use triggered actions until the start of the next round.